PierreLorenzi/HyperCardPreview/StackFormat.md

         (stackBlock[i] as UInt32) := h XOR (stackBlock[i] as UInt32)
 ```

 After this procedure, the password hash is decrypted.
-It must then be checked against the passord given by the user (cf the procedure), and only then it can be certified as valid.
+It must then be checked against the passord given by the user (see [the procedure to do it](#check-a-password)), and only then it can be certified as valid.

 ### Check a password